+44 (0) 121 582 0192 [email protected]

 Understanding and applying Article 9(2)(b) of the GDPR requires a careful approach to ensure that the processing of sensitive personal data is legally justified, necessary, and proportionate to the rights and obligations in the fields of employment, social security, and social protection.
 Organisations must establish clear policies, maintain comprehensive records, and ensure they operate within the legal frameworks provided by GDPR and national laws such as the DPA 2018.

-Navigating these regulations with a well-informed strategy not only ensures compliance but also protects the fundamental rights of individuals, reinforcing the integrity of data processing practices in sensitive areas.
+GDPR: Navigating Sensitive Data Processing with a well-informed strategy not only ensures compliance but also protects the fundamental rights of individuals, reinforcing the integrity of data processing practices in sensitive areas.